Posted on

-Hurt workers may also be able to file a personal injury lawsuit against a third party who was responsible for the employee’s injuries that were suffered on the job.
+You may also be able to file a personal injury lawsuit against a third party who was responsible for your injuries suffered on the job.

 Can I sue my employer for a workplace injury?